 -Annie E. Fales at 95 years old.

-Last year, the Annie E. Fales School students voted on the hedgehog as the school mascot and named it ‘Annie.’
+In 2013, the Annie E. Fales School students voted on the hedgehog as the school mascot.
+They then named it “Annie.”